Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-check advantage for needed situations: initiative only spawn enemies when entering a corridor - DONE handle end of combat: check for end of combat destory enemy objects turn back the light and the boxcolliders clear the interactable tile's isEmpty delete the queue from the FightUIManager and reset the arrow handle enemy snap to tile <- add INITCOMBAT Phase
+check advantage for needed situations: initiative only spawn enemies when entering a corridor - DONE handle end of combat: check for end of combat - DONE destory enemy objects - DONE turn back the light and the boxcolliders - DONE clear the interactable tile's isEmpty - DONE delete the queue from the FightUIManager and reset the arrow handle enemy snap to tile <- add INITCOMBAT Phase
 ||UNIT TESTS